-Legal briefing

-29 March 2022
+fact sheet

+NUMBER 20

+September 2012

 The Personal Property Securities Act

-In this issue

-Summary of considerations under the PPS Act 1

-Due diligence 2

-When a security interest can arise 2

-Other situations where an interest in personal property may arise and can be registered 4

-Perfection by registration

-Documentation 4

-Other situations where the PPS Act may be relevant to your agency 5

-More information 5

-This Legal briefing gives an overview of some common situations in which Commonwealth agencies may need to consider the Personal Property Securities Act 2009 (Cth) (PPS Act).
+This fact sheet gives an overview of some common situations in which Commonwealth agencies may need to consider the Personal Property Securities Act 2009 (Cth) (PPS Act).

-Summary of considerations under the PPS Act
+SUMMARY OF CONSIDERATIONS UNDER THE PPS ACT

 You may need to search the Personal Property Securities Register (PPSR) or ask for additional information from a third party to find out if an asset or company that is relevant to your agency's activities is the subject of any security interests.

-You may need to consider whether a situation or transaction creates (or should create) a security interest in personal property - for example, a funding agreement or lease of personal property.
+You may need to consider whether a situation or transaction creates (or should create) a security interest in personal property - for example a funding agreement or lease of personal property.

 If you have a security interest, proceeds of crime order or other court order you need to decide whether to register the security interest or the personal property the subject of the court order.
-This decision needs you to weigh up the protection that comes with registration against other factors such as administrative and cost considerations.
+This needs you to weigh up the protection that comes with registration against other factors such as administrative and cost considerations.

 If you want to perfect a security interest, for example by registering a security interest, it is best to ensure that transaction documents take this into account.

-Perfecting a security interest properly, by registration or otherwise, means it is enforceable and has the highest priority position possible.
-This means that the monies or obligations that the security interest protects will be paid in priority to any 'lower' interests.
-It also means that the security interest may be enforceable against the purchaser of the secured personal property if it is sold and that if the other party is wound up or becomes bankrupt the personal property may not vest in the other party to the exclusion of your agency.
+You may need to deal with existing security interests that have been migrated to the PPSR or security interests that were not previously registered but can now be registered on the PPSR.

+You may need to check transaction documents for security interests proposed to apply against the property of your agency or to take steps to have a security interest registered against your agency removed or modified.

+DUE DILIGENCE

+Searching the PPSR

+There are a number of situations where your agency will need to search the PPSR.
+This will include situations where:

+your agency is buying an asset other than personal property sold in the ordinary course of the seller's business of selling personal property of that kind

 What is the PPS Act and the PPSR?

 The PPS Act establishes a national system governing the use of personal property as security.
 The PPSR was established by the PPS Act and commenced operations on 30 January 2012.
-The PPSR is an electronic register that operates as a 'noticeboard' of security interests (not of asset ownership).
-Transaction or security documents are not registered.
+The PPSR is an electronic register that operates as a 'noticeboard' of security interests.

-1

 What is personal property?

-In brief, personal property means property other than land, buildings, fixtures to land or a right, and entitlement or authority granted by law and declared not to be personal property for the purposes of the PPS Act.
+In brief, personal property means property other than land and fixtures or a right, entitlement or authority granted by law and declared not to be personal property for the purposes of the PPS Act.

 Personal property can be tangible or intangible property.
 Tangible property can include motor vehicles, aircraft, watercraft (including ships), office furniture, plant and machinery, artwork, crops, livestock and financial property.
 Financial property is itself a defined term and means chattel paper, currency, an investment instrument or a negotiable instrument (each of these terms has a specific definition).
 Intangible property can include licences, intellectual property rights and contract rights.

 What is a security interest?